SAP-samples/teched2022-DA160/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called ***DA160 - Explore SAP Data Warehouse Cloud from A to Z***.

 ## Overview

-This repository contains the material for the SAP TechEd 2022 session called ***DA160 - Explore SAP Data Warehouse Cloud from A to Z***.

 This hands-on workshop will give you the opportunity to build a scenario with exercises for SAP Data Warehouse Cloud and SAP Analytics Cloud.
 Find out how the SAP Data Warehouse Cloud solution helps the line-of-business user get the job done.
 Discover flexible connection features, and learn how you can access data from different sources.
 Create an extendable business semantic model in an agile way, and connect analytics and visualization components in the context of a data warehouse.